Sharon Crosbie: Life

 Born in Rangiora in 1945, Crosbie studied at Victoria University of Wellington.
 She joined the New Zealand Broadcasting Corporation in 1969 and worked in a variety of roles in television and radio, including as host of the morning segment on the National Programme between 1978 and 1984.
 Crosbie was appointed chief executive of Radio New Zealand in 1995, and remained in that position until 2004.

 In 1984, Crosbie was awarded a Harkness Fellowship and a Neiman Fellowship in journalism at Harvard University.
 She has been chairperson of the New Zealand Drama School, a 1990 Commissioner, a member of the New Zealand–Japan Foundation, a member of the Women’s Refuge Foundation Trust Board and was chairperson of the Ministerial Advisory Committee on Core Health Services.
 She is chair of the Electra Trust, an electricity distribution trust based in Levin.

-In 1992, she considered running as a candidate for Mayor of Wellington at that year's local-body election.
+Ahead of the 1989 local-body elections there was speculation she would seek the Citizens' Association nomination for Mayor of Wellington.
+She laughed at the suggestion and though it was "extraordinary" that there was speculation she would be a candidate.
+In 1992 she was again speculated as a candidate for mayor (this time for the Labour Party) at that year's local-body election.
+Later on she was approached to stand for Labour at the 1992 Wellington Central by-election, but declined to do so.